davidbeesley/rust-docs-mcp-server/README.md

 ### Example Client Configuration (Roo Code)

 You can configure MCP clients like Roo Code to run multiple instances of this server, each targeting a different crate.
-Here's an example snippet for Roo Code's `mcp_settings.json` file, configuring servers for `reqwest` and `sqlx`:
+Here's an example snippet for Roo Code's `mcp_settings.json` file, configuring servers for `reqwest` and `async-stripe` (note the added features argument for `async-stripe`):

 ```json
 {